GBP/USD now focused on 1.3460 – UOB

-Cable is seen moving to the 1.3400 neighbourhood on a daily close of 1.3460 in the next weeks, according to FX Strategists at UOB Group.
+Cable faces a potential retracement to the 1.3400 neighbourhood in the next weeks, suggested FX Strategists at UOB Group.

 Key Quotes